June and Jennifer Gibbons: In the media

-The pair were the subject of the 1986 television drama The Silent Twins, broadcast on BBC2 as part of its Screen Two series, and an Inside Story documentary Silent Twin – Without My Shadow, which aired on BBC1 in September 1994.
+The pair was the subject of the 1986 television drama The Silent Twins, broadcast on BBC2 as part of its Screen Two series, and an Inside Story documentary Silent Twin – Without My Shadow, which aired on BBC1 in September 1994.
 A play based on Wallace's book, titled Speechless, debuted in London in 2011.

 The American poet Lucie Brock-Broido wrote a poem, "Elective Mutes", about the twins in her first book The Hunger, published by Alfred A. Knopf in 1988.

 The twins' story also inspired the 1998 Manic Street Preachers song "Tsunami".

 Polish filmmaker Agnieszka Smoczyńska directed the 2022 feature film The Silent Twins, with the twins as the subject, starring Letitia Wright and Tamara Lawrance, based on the 1986 book The Silent Twins by Marjorie Wallace.
 Smoczyńska's English-language debut, the film was an international co-production between the UK's 42 Management & Production and Poland's Mandats and backed by the Polish Film Institute and moderator Inwestycje.

+Luke Haines' 2001 album The Oliver Twist Manifesto includes a song called Discomania.
+Haines later compared the "symbiotic" relation between Pete Doherty and Carl Barat (of The Libertines) to the one that the twins had.

 Angeline Morrison's 2022 album The Sorrow Songs (Folk Songs of Black British Experience) features a song about the twins, "The Flames They Do Grow High".

 The story of the twins was the subject of a 2023 BBC podcast June: Voice of a Silent Twin, which featured an extensive interview with June Gibbons, recounting the twins' childhood, events leading to their trial and imprisonment and their eventual release.